-Asset Quality is one the most critical parameters while assessing NBFCs.
-Asset quality is dependent on the asset class in which a NBFC operates.
+Asset quality is one the most critical parameters while assessing NBFCs.
+Asset quality is dependent on the asset class in which an NBFC operates.
 The business of NBFCs is to assume credit risk and earn a profit after factoring in the expected level of credit costs.
 Such credit costs depend on the nature of the asset class and are built into the pricing of loans in that segment.
 NBFCs strive to keep the credit costs in check within expected levels through efficient risk management, collection and recovery framework.
 Credit costs are primarily impacted by level of delinquencies observed in the loan portfolio.
-Worsening of the delinquencies in the loan portfolio, not only suppresses profitability through higher credit costs, but also puts pressure on capital cushion available to absorb losses and can lead to restricted access to funds from the market resulting in subdued growth prospects.
-Given that NBFCs primarily are dependent on wholesale funding, worsening of key parameter like Gross NPA level can quickly and severely impact access to funds which in turn can threaten the viability of the operations of a NBFC.
+Worsening of the delinquencies in the loan portfolio not only suppresses profitability through higher credit costs, but also puts pressure on capital cushion available to absorb losses and can lead to restricted access to funds from the market resulting in subdued growth prospects.
+Given that NBFCs primarily are dependent on wholesale funding, worsening of key parameter like Gross NPA level can quickly and severely impact access to funds which in turn can threaten the viability of the operations of an NBFC.

-The overall asset quality of NBFCs is assessed by evaluating the asset-class wise exposures.
-In case of wholesale assets, large vulnerable exposures are examined critically since the same can impact capital position in case of stress.
-In case of retail loan book (vehicle, housing, SME etc.), the empirical trend in delinquencies exhibited for the entity is examined for each retail asset-class and the same is also compared with the industry peers.
+The overall asset quality of NBFCs is assessed by evaluating the asset-class-wise exposures and Days Past Due (DPD) bucketing of the outstanding advances.
+In case of wholesale assets, large vulnerable exposures are evaluated since the same can impact capital position in case of stress.
+In case of retail loan book (vehicle, housing, SME, etc.), the empirical trend in delinquencies exhibited for the entity is examined for each retail asset-class and the same is also compared with the industry peers.

 The historical collection efficiency and the company's experience of loan losses and write-off/provisions are studied.
 The portfolio diversification and exposure to vulnerable sectors is evaluated to assess the level of vulnerable assets.
-In case of high-ticket size loans like corporate or real estate loans, the top exposures are analysed.
-The proportion of such wholesale loans in the overall portfolio is examined.
-Further, such exposures are also viewed in relation to the company's net worth so as to assess the extent of concentration and vulnerability to any of the large exposures turning delinquent.
+In case of high-ticket size loans like corporate or real estate loans, the top exposures are seen.
+The proportion of such wholesale loans in the overall portfolio is considered.
+Furthermore, such exposures are also viewed in relation to the company's net worth so as to assess the extent of concentration and vulnerability to any of the large exposures turning delinquent.
 The asset quality of individual product classes is viewed in tandem with the seasoning of the loan book.
 NBFCs with short track record would have seen limited seasoning of its portfolio so as to make any meaningful assessment of its steady state asset quality.
-NBFCs which report an aggressive growth rate of loan book year on year also have a large part of their loan book remaining unseasoned and hence assessment of its steady state asset quality becomes difficult.
+NBFCs which report an aggressive growth rate of loan book year-on-year also have a large part of their loan book remaining unseasoned and hence assessment of its steady state asset quality becomes difficult.
+The gross NPA is looked at on a lagged basis to negate the effect of growth on the asset quality parameters.